friend1ws/pmsignature/README.md

 ```

-To see the overview of the estimated membership parameter:
+To see the overview of the estimated membership parameter (see also ?visMembership):
 ```
 visMembership(G, Param)
 ```